stakater/mto-docs/content/index.md

 * **Native Kubernetes Experience**: Developers can work with MTO without the need for additional management layers or customized binaries, ensuring a seamless and familiar Kubernetes experience.

-* **Safe Remote Development Environments**: MTO can automatically provision namespaces preloaded with selected templates, providing developers with safe remote development environments for rapid prototyping and development.
+* **Cross-Namespace Resource Distribution**: MTO supports cloning of secrets and configmaps across namespaces, allowing developers to access resources easily while maintaining isolation between tenants.

-* **Cross-Namespace Resource Distribution**: MTO supports cloning of secrets and configmaps across namespaces, allowing developers to access shared resources easily while maintaining isolation between tenants.
+* **Self-Managing Secrets in Vault Integration**: Leveraging MTO's capabilities, tenants enabled with Vault integration gain independent access to designated secrets paths tailored to their permissions.
+This empowers individual members to interact autonomously with Vault, ensuring seamless utilization of sensitive information without any cross-tenant interference or dependency.

 ### Platform Owner